W-2 and WH-3 Electronic Filing

 Yes, Power of Attorney (POA) representatives may submit the POA-1 form for their clients.
 The POA representative should verify that all information has been properly completed and signed.

-- If I complete the POA-1 form, will I begin receiving copies of all letters mailed from DOR to my client?
+- If I submit the POA-1 form on my client’s behalf, will I begin receiving copies of all letters mailed from DOR to my client?

 No, the POA-1 form does not authorize the POA representative to receive the same correspondence sent from the DOR to the taxpayer.
 Completing a POA-1 form only allows the DOR to speak with the taxpayer’s POA representative.

 - I’ve entered my company name on the POA-1 form.
 Can DOR talk with anyone who works at my firm?